techidaily/site-tiktok-video-files/source/_posts/new-2024-approved-the-art-of-rebranding-online-expert-tips-for-transforming-your-tiktok-username.md

 ![upload new tiktok pfp](https://images.wondershare.com/filmora/article-images/upload-new-profile-picture-tiktok.jpg)

-**Note:** You may also choose to **take a photo** from your phone and set it as your profile picture on the TikTok profile.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/X18Dq7rV-xI?si=twFfXIPD0TFmC5EM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QPAKth3O_5c?si=3YDfzJAZMDp1gFRz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+**Note:** You may also choose to **take a photo** from your phone and set it as your profile picture on the TikTok profile.

 ## Part 4: How to Get More Funny PFPs on TikTok with Hashtag?